GoonerM466/iptvboss-support-agent/data/documents/faq/25_recurring_database_wipes_restore.md

 - Database on network drive or slow storage
 - Memory issues during shutdown

 **Temporary workaround**: Restore from Dropbox backup file (change last digit to 0).
-Keep external backups until root cause is found.
+Keep external backups until root cause is found (NOT Recommended for long term solution)

+**This issue should be escalated to the support team on [Discord](https://discord.gg/QCxpA9yvWP) - Provide clean logs on request

 ### Related Topics